yanagi7393/auto-trader/README.md

 #
 * **Auto Trading**
   1. For auto trading, you should to determine the trading conditions such as threshold which you can get through back testing.
-  2. If the conditions are set, now you can do auto trading!
+  2. If the conditions are set, now you can do real-time auto trading!
 (Auto trading will be performed every 10 seconds intervals)